microsoft/bond/doc/src/bond_cpp.md

 Simple JSON
 -----------

-Simple JSON encoding implemented as a DOM protocol.
-The output is a standard JSON and is a very good choice for interoperating with other systems or generating human readable payload.
-Because payload doesn't include field ordinals, there are two caveats when used as a Bond serialization protocol:
+The Simple JSON protocol is a simple JSON encoding implemented as a DOM protocol.
+The output is standard JSON and is a very good choice for interoperating with other systems or generating human readable payload.

+Because the payload doesn't include field ordinals, there are two caveats when used as a Bond serialization protocol:

-- Transcoding from Simple JSON to binary Bond protocols is not supported (transcoding from a binary protocol to Simple JSON is supported).
+- Transcoding from Simple JSON to binary Bond protocols is not supported (transcoding from a binary protocol to Simple JSON is supported if you have the schema).
 - Field matching is done by field name rather than ordinal.
 The implication is that renaming a field (which is considered a bad practice anyways) is a breaking schema change for Simple JSON.

-Simple JSON flattens inheritance hierarchy which may lead to name conflicts between fields of base and derived Bond struct.
-It is possible to resolve such conflicts w/o the need to actually rename the fields by annotating fields with JsonName attribute, e.g.:
+Simple JSON also flattens the inheritance hierarchy which may lead to name conflicts between fields of base and derived Bond structs.
+It is possible to resolve such conflicts without the need to actually rename the fields by annotating fields with `JsonName` attribute, e.g.:

     struct Base
     {